chkp-stuartgreen/cloudguard-workshops-2025/Day2-WAF/M04-lab-configuration.md

-# M04 Lab WAF Configuration
+# M04 - Lab WAF Configuration

-## Onboarding Web Assets to the Infinity Portal
+## Introduction

+In this module, you will learn how to onboard web application and API assets to the Infinity Portal and configure their security settings using CloudGuard WAF.
+You will add multiple web applications and APIs, set their protection modes, and apply best practices for web and API security.
+By the end of this module, you will understand how to register assets, configure security profiles, and prepare your environment for testing and protection in subsequent labs.

+In this module, you will:

+- Task 1: Create Web Application and API Assets

+**Estimated time: 25 minutes**

 ### Task 1: Create Web Application and API Assets